aosabook/500lines/dagoba/dagoba.markdown

   var done = -1
 ```

-We need a place to store the most recent step's output, which might be a gremlin --- or it might be nothing --- so we'll call it `maybe_gremlin`:
+We need a place to store the most recent step's output, which might be a gremlin&mdash;or it might be nothing&mdash;so we'll call it `maybe_gremlin`:

 ```javascript
   var maybe_gremlin = false